Next Generation Hammertoe Fixation

 Helpful Resources

 ExoToe™ was developed by Surgical Design Innovations.
-The team at Surgical Design Innovations have extensive experience in all levels of medical device development – including product development, early design prototyping, mechanical and cadaveric testing, and early clinical use.
+The team at Surgical Design Innovations has extensive experience in all levels of medical device development – including product development, early design prototyping, mechanical and cadaveric testing, and early clinical use.

 Surgical Technique